risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 ### Use Case Model

-The following diagram shows mapping of architecture characteristics requirements on the key use cases based on discovered [requirements](Requirements.md):
+The following diagram shows the mapping of architecture characteristics requirements on the key use cases based on discovered [requirements](Requirements.md):

 ![Use Case Model](images/use-case-model.jpg "Use Case Model")